bevy-cheatbook/bevy-cheatbook/src/assets/assetserver.md

 [`AssetIo`][bevy::AssetIo] Rust trait, which is Bevy's way of providing "backends" for fetching data from different types of storage.

-Bevy provides its own default built-in I/O backend for desktop platforms and for WebAssembly.
+Bevy provides its own default built-in I/O backends for each [supported platform][chapter::platforms].

 On desktop platforms, it treats asset paths as relative to a folder called `assets`, that must be placed at one of the following locations: